 Hormonal imbalances caused by certain conditions, including hypo- and hyperthyroidism, can affect your metabolism.

 Bisphenol-A (BPA) Dioxin Atrazine

 Fire retardants Lead

 Perfluorinated chemicals (PFCs)

-• Men have faster metabolism than women, they generally lose weight faster
+• Men have a faster metabolism than women, they generally lose weight faster.

 This can also play a role in whether you have a slower or faster metabolism, and some genetic disorders can also affect your metabolism.